nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 </div>

-The user executes an find command with some inputs, for e.g. `find n/Alex Bernice t/1A`, which goes through the `Logic` component as shown by the following sequence diagram:
+The user executes a find command with some inputs, for e.g. `find n/Alex Bernice t/1A`, which goes through the `Logic` component as shown by the following sequence diagram:

 ![FindSequenceDiagram](images/FindSequenceDiagram-Logic.png)